NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Bypass Duct Mixer Node Name

-This alpha field defines the name of the HVAC system node where the bypass air mixes with the unitary systemâ€™s inlet air.
+This alpha field defines the name of the HVAC system node where the bypass air mixes with the unitary system's inlet air.
 This name should match the name of the Return Air Stream Node Name for the OutdoorAir:Mixer associated with this system.
 This node name must be different from the systemâ€™s air inlet node name.

 #### Field: Bypass Duct Splitter Node Name